radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **AjaxPage**: Allows you to establish whether the page will use the asynchronous JavaScript technique, processing any request to the server in the background.
 * **PageTittle**: By default, RadSystems Studio uses the table name as the page name.
 This option allows you to customize the name that will appear in the page view.
 * **DisplayType**: You can select how the data is presented.
 Choose between a tabular or a grid format.
+* **EmptyRecordMessage**: Allows you to customize the message when there is no data in the table.